How to Build a Direction Board- My Step by Step Process to Booking High-End Clients

 Today I’m letting you in on a BIG secret on how I book clients for my Artful Branding services.
 This strategy has singlehandedly booked my high-end clients over and over again and it’s an easy change to start implementing into your services: The Direction Board

 I used to do a mood board and present that to my clients before the branding process officially began.
 This didn’t work for me for two reasons: about 95% of my clients aren’t designers (hence why they are hiring me) and really being able to grasp my vision through a mood board wasn’t sealing the deal.
+Secondly, they were taking me way too long to create- I would spend all of this time sources the perfect images just to realize my clients didn’t really understand the end result and the purpose it was serving.
 Once I moved to a direction board, I immediately started booking high-end clients, quicker and I haven’t looked back since.

 Now, whenever I have a potential client inquire, we will do a call or meet in person so I can learn about their business and needs.
 I always put together a direction board after the initial meeting before the client has even decided to hire me and here’s a few reasons why.
 From the client’s perspective it establishes that you really want their business- you’re willing to show them what you could create for them so they have more of an incentive to book with you because now they are starting to visualize the beautiful branding that could be theirs.